Niki-Tester/gamestar/README.md

 # **Database Schema**

   Using drawSQL i created custom models, which I predicted would be required when building the website.

-  In order for users to create reviews a custom review model was required, which would be linked to the users id through a foreign key.
+  In order for users to create reviews custom user, game and review models are required, the user id will be used as a foreign key in the review model, along with the game id being used as a foreign key also in the review model.

   ![Database_Schema](/doc/images/drawSQL-export.png)

 ---